raylaijh/indigo/_posts/2020-07-27-vault-certmanager-ocp.markdown

 ---
-title: "Running Vault on OpenShift"
+title: "Using Vault as a Certificate Manager on OpenShift"
 layout: post
 date: 2020-07-27 22:48
 image: /assets/images/markdown.jpg